RummanAnsari/Java-ICSE-Class11/Chapter 09 - Program Error Types and Basic Exception Handling/Example028QuotientWithMethodSolution/readme.md

-# QuotientWithMethod -- Easy Explanation for Class 10 Students
+# QuotientWithMethod -- Easy Explanation for Me and You

 This program teaches how to **divide two numbers safely** in Java and how to handle errors using **exception handling**.